 2. Start thinking about gift cards.

 Gift cards are like gold.
 Just think of how many aunts, uncles, cousins, and grandparents scoop these up around the holidays.
 Make this low-hanging fruit one of your biggest moneymakers by going the extra mile and customizing them for your business.
+Gift cards are also particularly important in 2021, as supply chain issues are poised to wreak havoc on inventory.
 Square can help you design a gift card that reinforces your brand and leaves a lasting impression on your customers.
 Turnaround for Square’s holiday designs are much shorter and are a good option if you’re pressed for time.

 3. Figure out staffing.